kaiffaraz/Expense_Tracker_Java/README.md

 Expense Tracker (JavaFX + SQLite)

-Overview
+1. Overview

 The Expense Tracker is a Java-based desktop application that allows users to record, manage, and analyze their daily expenses.
-The application provides a user-friendly interface built with JavaFX, where users can enter details such as category, amount, date, and description for each expense.
-All expenses are stored in a local SQLite database and also saved to a CSV file for backup and data portability.
+It provides a user-friendly interface built using JavaFX, where users can enter details such as category, amount, date, and description for each expense.

+All expenses are stored in a local SQLite database and also saved in a CSV file for backup and data portability.

-The project demonstrates how to integrate JavaFX (for the front-end) with SQLite (for persistent data storage) and includes data visualization through charts.
-It is an ideal project for students and developers who want to learn about desktop application development, database integration, and file handling in Java.
+This project demonstrates how to integrate JavaFX for front-end design with SQLite for persistent data storage.
+It also includes data visualization through charts, making it an ideal learning project for students and developers interested in desktop application development, database integration, and file handling in Java.

-Features
+2. Features
+a.
 Add Expense Entries

 Users can input details including category, amount, date, and description.

-Data is saved in both the database and a CSV file.
+Each entry is saved both in the database and in a CSV file for backup.

+b.
 View Expenses in a Table

-A dynamic table displays all expenses with columns for category, amount, date, and description.
+A dynamic TableView displays all expense records.

+Columns include Category, Amount, Date, and Description.

+c.
 Database Integration

-Uses SQLite as a lightweight, file-based database to store expense data.
+Uses SQLite as a lightweight, file-based relational database.

-Automatically creates the table if it does not exist.
+Automatically creates the required table if it does not exist.

+d.
 CSV Backup

-Every entry added to the database is also written to a CSV file.
+Every record added to the database is also appended to a CSV file.

-This allows users to open their data in spreadsheet software such as Excel.
+Users can open the CSV in spreadsheet applications like Microsoft Excel or Google Sheets.

+e.
 Chart Visualization

-Displays expense data in a graphical format (Pie Chart or Bar Chart) to help analyze spending habits.
+Displays expenses in a graphical format using Pie Chart or Bar Chart.

+Helps users analyze their spending habits visually.

+f.
 Error Handling

-Includes exception handling for invalid input and database connectivity issues.
+Handles invalid inputs and database connectivity errors gracefully.

+g.
 Modular Code Design

-Implements a structured approach separating UI, database logic, and controller functions.
+Follows an MVC (Model-View-Controller) structure, separating UI, logic, and data management.

-Technologies Used:
+3. Technologies Used
 Component	Technology
 Programming Language	Java
 GUI Framework	JavaFX
 Database	SQLite
 Database Driver	SQLite JDBC
 File Handling	CSV file I/O
-IDE Used	Visual Studio Code or IntelliJ IDEA
+IDE	Visual Studio Code / IntelliJ IDEA
 JDK Version	Java 17 or higher

-Setup Instructions
+4. Setup Instructions

-Prerequisites
+4.1 Prerequisites

+Before running this project, ensure the following tools are installed and configured on your system:

 Java Development Kit (JDK 17 or above)
-Make sure Java is installed and configured in your system environment variables.
+Verify installation by running:

+java -version

 SQLite JDBC Library

-Download sqlite-jdbc.jar and place it in the lib folder of your project.
+Download sqlite-jdbc.jar and place it in the lib/ folder of your project.

 JavaFX SDK

-Download the latest JavaFX SDK from https://openjfx.io and extract it to a known directory.
+Download the latest JavaFX SDK from https://openjfx.io .

- How the Application Works"

-When the user runs the application, a JavaFX window opens displaying input fields for expense details.

-The user enters the category, amount, date, and description, then clicks the Add Expense button.

-The entered data is:

-Saved to the SQLite database using JDBC.

-Appended to a CSV file as a backup.

-The TableView updates automatically to show the new entry.

-A Chart is updated dynamically to represent the distribution of expenses by category.

-The database ensures data persistence, so even after closing the app, the expense records remain available.

-Learning Outcomes

-Through this project, you will learn how to:

-Build desktop GUI applications using JavaFX.

-Connect and interact with a SQLite database using JDBC.

-Handle file I/O operations in Java.

-Organize projects following MVC (Model-View-Controller) architecture.

-Implement data visualization using JavaFX charts.

-Manage error handling and debugging techniques for database connectivity.

-Conclusion

-The Expense Tracker project provides a complete and practical example of building a desktop application with real-world functionality using JavaFX and SQLite.
-It demonstrates how to integrate GUI, database management, and data visualization in a cohesive application.
-This project is particularly helpful for beginners and intermediate Java developers looking to strengthen their understanding of full-stack desktop application development.
+Extract it to a known directory and note the path to the lib folder.